a-ahandani/remixpress/README.md

 ## Overview

 Briefly, this is a presentation layer (built with awesome technologies like React, Remix, and GraphQL) that uses WordPress as headless CMS.
-First I created it for my own website ([ahandani.com](https://ahandani.com/)), but it's easily customizable and extensible for your needs.
+Initially, I developed it for my website ([ahandani.com](https://ahandani.com/)), however, it can be easily customized and extended to meet your needs.

 ## Features